mmartinezraga/HW3/README.md

 borough_f <- factor((in_Bronx + 2*in_Manhattan + 3*in_StatenI + 4*in_Brooklyn + 5*in_Queens), levels=c(1,2,3,4,5),labels = c("Bronx","Manhattan","Staten Island","Brooklyn","Queens"))
 ```

 Originally, the variables used to classify were income per person (INCTOT), as well as housing costs (OWNCOST + RENT).
-This resulted in about a 34-37% accuracy since average income and housing costs vary more within neighborhoods, not as much within boroughs.
+This resulted in about a 34-37% accuracy since average income and housing costs vary more across neighborhoods, not as much across boroughs.

-In order to increase accuracy, the k-nn algo will run with housing and commute data (TRANWORK, TRANTIME) variables.
+In order to increase accuracy, the k-nn algo will be run with housing and commute data (TRANWORK, TRANTIME) variables.
 The idea behind this was to focus on attributes that depend more on the location and therefore vary less.
 Housing costs depends on market value of infrastructure and neighborhood, commute time depends on distance to economic centers and commute type, and type of work commute depends on how communicated the area is to public transport.
 I excluded income because after running housing, commute and income variables once, the accuracy decreased.
-I assume this is because income is not fixed for many people, but cost and commute tolerace tend to be.
+I assume this is because income is not fixed for many people, but cost and commute tolerance tend to be.
 In other words, we may have more rogue higher earners living in places where their neighbors earn way less, however their housing and commute times are the same.